 The Company has adopted a stock option plan (the "Plan"), providing the Board of Directors with the discretion to issue an equivalent number of options of up to 10% of the issued and outstanding share capital of the Company.
-Stock options are granted with an exercise price of not less than the closing share price of the day preceding the date of grant.
+Stock options are granted with an exercise price of not less than the closing share price of the day preceding their grant date.